nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 50 students without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 200 students without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should be able to display student profile pictures within 10 seconds
-5. Should be able to show student performance in a chart within 10 seconds
+4. The Help syntax should be easily rendered.
+5. Help displayed should be segmented properly.
+6. Help displayed should be easy to follow.
+7. Syntax help provided should be unambiguous.
+8. Each page should load within 2 seconds.
+9. The application should run on any operating system.
+10. Any sorting should run in a maximum time of O(nlogn).
+11. Events should be added in 1 second.
+12. Events should be delete in 1 second.
+13. There should be no keyboard input lag at any time.
+14. Uploading attachments should take at most 10 seconds.
+15. Deleting attachments should take at most 10 seconds.
+16. Displaying a student profile picture should take at most 5 seconds.
+17. Data should be saved to local storage after any data change has been made within the application.
+18. Event notes should be pure texts (no images or videos).

 *{More to be added}*